Article

 - Buying property: Real estate prices in Indonesia can vary based on location and property type.
 While buying property can be a viable long-term investment, there are certain regulations and restrictions for foreigners.

-- Food and drink: Groceries in Indonesia are generally affordable, and you can find a variety of local markets and street food options.
+- Food and drink: Groceries in Indonesia are generally affordable, and there are a variety of local markets and street food options.
 A meal for two in a local restaurant can cost as little as IDR 100,000 ($7).

 - Transport: Public transportation is relatively inexpensive in Indonesia, with fares starting at IDR 3,000 ($0.20) for short distances.
 Gas prices are lower compared to many other countries.